 Baby potatoes in a pot of water.

 • Any type of baby potato will work in this recipe, such as Yukon Gold or red potatoes.
-I don’t recommend using larger potatoes that have been cut into smaller pieces, as they’ll fall apart when you try to smash them.

 • These potatoes will stay fresh in the refrigerator for up to 3 days.
-To reheat the potatoes, place them in an oven or toaster oven, then cook at 400 degrees F until they’ve regained their crispy texture.
+To reheat the potatoes, place them in an oven or toaster oven, then bake at 400 degrees F until they’ve regained their crispy texture.

 Flattened potatoes on a sheet pan.

-Smashed Potatoes Flavor Variations
+Flavor Variations

 While these potatoes are delicious as-is, you can add other ingredients to customize the flavors to your tastes.

-• Herbs: Swap out the parsley for fresh basil, chives or thyme.
+• Herbs: Swap out the fresh parsley for basil, chives or thyme.

 • Vegan: To make this recipe vegan, omit the parmesan cheese and use olive oil instead of butter.